alex-bellon/wikipedia/README.md

 - [Gender of connectors and fasteners](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners) - In electrical and mechanical trades and manufacturing, each half of a pair of mating connectors or fasteners is conventionally assigned the designation male or female.
 - [Holdout](https://en.wikipedia.org/wiki/Holdout_(real_estate)) - a piece of property that did not become part of a larger real estate development because the owner either refused to sell or wanted more than the developer would pay.
 - [Immovable ladder](https://en.wikipedia.org/wiki/Status_Quo_(Jerusalem_and_Bethlehem)#Immovable_ladder) - Some consider the so-called immovable ladder- [c] under the window of the Church of the Holy Sepulchre to be a visible symbol of the alleged inactivity the Status Quo imposes.
+- [Jail tree](https://en.wikipedia.org/wiki/Jail_tree) - is any tree used to incarcerate a person, usually by chaining the prisoner up to the tree.
 - [London Bridge (Lake Havasu City)](https://en.wikipedia.org/wiki/London_Bridge_(Lake_Havasu_City)) - a bridge in Lake Havasu City, Arizona.
 It was originally built in the 1830s and formerly spanned the River Thames in London, England.
 - [Lost work](https://en.wikipedia.org/wiki/Lost_work) - a document, literary work, or piece of multimedia produced some time in the past, of which no surviving copies are known to exist.
 - [Matrix digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) - the computer code featured in the Matrix series.
 The falling green code is a way of representing the activity of the virtual reality environment of the Matrix on screen.